brilianputraa/deepiduav/README.md

 # deepiduav

-This repository is for my paper titled "Model Identification of UAV using Deep Learning Approaches"
+This repository is for my paper entitled Deep Learning based System Identification of Quadcopter Unmanned Aerial Vehicle